ShoesForClues/eztask/README.md

   local render_callback=render:attach(function()
     thread.lib.dosomething()
-  end) --To disconnect callback do render_callback:detach()
+  end) --To disconnect callback do render_callback:detach() --Also note any callback attachments within the thread will automatically be detached if the thread is killed

   --[[
   NOTE: While you can create child threads, it's recommended to just create a neighbor